Rock 'n' Roll History for

 September 15

 Johnny Ramone, co-founder of The Ramones, passed away after a five year battle with prostrate cancer.
-The 55 year old guitarist's real name is John Cummings.
+The 55-year-old guitarist's real name was John Cummings.

 September 15